Uzbek President Shavkat Mirziyoyev arrives in Azerbaijan | News.az

 - Politics

-President of the Republic of Uzbekistan Shavkat Mirziyoyev has arrived in the Republic of Azerbaijan, News.az reports.
+President of the Republic of Uzbekistan Shavkat Mirziyoyev has arrived in Azerbaijan to attend the 7th Summit of the Council of Cooperation of Turkic-speaking States.

-President of Uzbekistan Shavkat Mirziyoyev was met by Azerbaijan`s First Deputy Prime Minister Yagub Eyyubov, Deputy Foreign Minister Khalaf Khalafov and other officials.
+President of Uzbekistan Shavkat Mirziyoyev was welcomed by First Deputy Prime Minister of Azerbaijan Yagub Eyyubov and other officials.